Elphel/vdt-plugin/README.md

 ```
 #### Java JDK
 For most tasks JRE is sufficient, but if you would like to be able to modify and recompile Verilog
-language parsing you will need java compiler that comes with the full JDK
+language parsing you will need java compiler that comes with the full JDK.

 ```
 sudo apt-get install default-jdk
 ```

 ### Icarus Verilog
 Icarus Verilog has to be compiled from the source code that is available in git repository:
 ```